PRIVACY STATEMENT – IRISH NATIONAL STUD

 Links to other sites:

-Our site may, from time to time contain links to and from other websites.
+Our website may, from time to time contain links to and from other websites.
 If you follow a link to any of those websites, please note that those websites have their own privacy policies and that we do not accept any responsibility or liability for those policies.
 Please check those policies before you submit any personal data to those websites.
 Any transmission of personal information is at your own risk.

 Your personal information rights

 In accordance with the EU General Data Protection Regulation you are afforded the following rights as a Data Subject:

 Right of Access: You have the right to obtain confirmation from us as to whether or not we process personal information about you and where that is the case, access to the personal data, including the purposes of the processing and the categories of personal data concerned.
 We refer to this type of request as a ‘Data Access Request’ and a Data Access Request form is completed.
 On receipt of a data access request the Irish National Stud will verify the validity of the request and may seek additional forms of identification for security purposes.
 Your data access request will be responded to within thirty days, however in some instances it may take up to an additional two months to respond to your request.

 Right to Rectification: You have the right to the rectification of inaccurate personal information about you without undue delay.

 Right of Erasure: You may ask us to delete your personal information, however this is not an absolute right and any such request will be considered in connection with our legal obligations and under the legal framework of the EU General Data Protection Regulation.